neckhair/rails-on-docker/README.md

     docker build -t neckhair/nginx config/container/nginx
     docker run -d -p 80:80 --link app1:app1 --name web1 neckhair/nginx

 Nginx now listens on port 80 on the Docker host.

-Stuff to figure out:

-  * How to better build the upstream block in `nginx.conf`?
-It's very static now and only allows 1 app server.
+Requests are passed to one of the two app servers.